mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 ### 5. How can we improve Material-UI for you?

-As the answers to this questions were pretty different, we grouped them into different categories and counted the different number of times the concern was mentioned.
+As the answers to these questions were pretty different, we grouped them into different categories and counted the different number of times the concern was mentioned.
 You can see all of them sorted in descending order:

 <style>th { text-align: left; background-color: #f2f2f2; }</style>